paciowg/advance-directives-fsh/input/pagecontent/index.md

     <tr>
         <td>Patient story</td>
         <td><p>Patient stories are fictitious illustrative personal stories that are included to show the personal nature of the information being shared and demonstrate the value of having and sharing personal advance care plan information or, alternatively, the negative outcomes that arise when this information is not available in a high-quality, standardized, sharable digital format.</p>
-        <p>Personas used to model, summarize and communicate research about people who have been observed or researched in some way.
+        <p>Personas are used to model, summarize and communicate research about people who have been observed or researched in some way.
 A persona is depicted as a specific person but is not a real individual; rather, it is synthesized from observations of many people.</p></td>
     </tr>
     <tr>
         <td>Use case</td>